Magnetic field spreading from stellar and galactic dynamos into the exterior

 The Faraday displacement current, $\epsilon_0\partial\meanEE/\partial t$, can be neglected when $\etaT\ll\tau c^2$, where $\tau$ is a characteristic time scale.
-In this limit, the MHD approximation applies and the terms on the rhs of \Eq{dE2dt} can directly be inserted on the rhs of \Eq{dAdt} to yield the familiar induction equation.
-We refer to \App{DispersionRelation} for a discussion of the dispersion relation of a dynamo with an $\alpha$-effect and a finite value of $c$ for the simple Cartesian case with constant coefficients and no feedback from mean gas motions, i.e., $\meanUU=0$.
+In this limit, the MHD approximation applies and the terms on the rhs of \Eq{dE2dt} can be directly inserted into the rhs of \Eq{dAdt}, yielding the familiar induction equation.
+We refer to \App{DispersionRelation} for a discussion of the dispersion relation of a dynamo with an $\alpha$-effect and a finite value of $c$ for the simple Cartesian case in a periodic domain with constant coefficients and no feedback from mean gas motions, i.e., $\meanUU=0$.
 There, and throughout the main paper, we identify $\tau$ with the light travel time, i.e., with $(ck)^{-1}$ or $R/c$, where $k$ is the wavenumber of the lowest dynamo mode in a periodic domain, and $R$ is the radius of the dynamo in an open domain.
 Thus, we have $\etaT\ll c/k$ and $\etaT\ll cR$ in these two cases.

 It is important to stress that the nature of the basic equations changes from parabolic to hyperbolic when the displacement current is included.
-This also implies that the computational time step constraint changes from being quadratic to linear in the mesh spacing.
-This can significantly alleviate the computational restrictions of explicit schemes and can be particularly important in spherical computational domains near the center, where the mesh spacing becomes small.
+This also implies that the computational time-step constraint changes from being quadratic to linear in the mesh spacing, which can significantly alleviate the computational restrictions of explicit schemes.

-To account for the mean gas motions driven by the magnetic field, we also solve the momentum equation assuming the gas to be isothermal, so the sound speed $\cs$ is constant and the mean pressure $\meanp(x,z,t)$ is given by $\meanp=\meanrho\cs^2$.
+To account for the mean gas motions driven by the magnetic field, we also solve in some cases the momentum equation, assuming an isothermal gas.
+The sound speed $\cs$ is then constant, and the mean pressure $\meanp(x,z,t)$ is given by $\meanp=\meanrho\cs^2$.
 Mean-field hydromagnetic equations of this type have been studied by many authors, starting with the work by \cite{Schuessler79} in Cartesian geometry, and subsequently \cite{Bra+92}, \cite{Kitchatinov+Ruediger95}, and \cite{Rempel06}.
 The full system of equations is then complemented by those for $\meanrho$ and $\meanUU$, i.e.,